-The Torticollis Clinic at St. Louis Children’s Hospital provides treatment for congenital muscular torticollis, or, torticollis that is present when the child is born.
+The Torticollis Clinic at St. Louis Children’s Hospital provides treatment for congenital muscular torticollis.

-Also, known as “wry neck,” torticollis results when an infant’s neck muscle is shortened, causing the neck to twist.
+Also, known as “wry neck,” congenital muscular torticollis results when an infant’s neck muscle is shortened, causing the neck to twist.

 Although some extremely mild cases may resolve on their own, most need some type of treatment.
 If your child’s torticollis has not resolved on its own by three to four months, please speak with your child’s physician.
 Your physician can provide you with a referral to physical therapy or to our clinic.